miguelazevedolopes/FEUP-COMP/README.md

 # Compilers Project

-The tool compiles Jmm code into JVM code.
+A compiler tool that compiles J-- (a simplified version of Java) code into Java Virtual Machine (JVM) code.
 It parses the code, analyses it semantically, generates intermediate ollir code and finally converts it into jasmin.

 **SEMANTIC ANALYSIS**: Our compiler verifies all the semantic rules listed in the project's specification.
 This includes: